Gingerbread French Toast ~ the simple addition of molasses and a few spices transforms plain French toast into something worth lingering over.

 Instructions

-- Whisk the eggs well, and add the half and half, molasses, sugar, and spices.
+- Whisk the eggs well, be sure to get them completely broken up.
+Add the half and half, molasses, sugar, and spices.

-- Soak each slice of bread for about 30 seconds per side, and cook in a buttered pan or griddle until golden browned on each side.
+- Soak each slice of bread for about 10 seconds per side.
+Cook for about 2 minutes per side, or until golden browned on each side.
 Keep the heat on medium so that the bread has a chance to cook through before it gets too browned on the outside.

 Lovely breakfast idea.
 I am so disappointed I didn’t get to bake more gingerbread during the holidays.
 So many recipes, so little time.
 This looks amazing!